numenta/htmresearch/projects/capybara/README.md

 * `htm`: contains the code to run the HTM network and generate TM traces.
 See README in folder for more details.

+* `dim_reduction`: demo scripts to project SDRs in 2D, in order to make it possible to visualize clusters of SDRs.

 * `baseline`: contains scripts to establish a supervised baseline for the classification of sensor data.